-2.1.7.2.1 Comparison of Alternatives
+2.1.9.2.1 Comparison of Alternatives

 It may be assumed that any alternative other than Alternative 1 (No Action) would contribute to more refined, complete, and timely information that can be used to inform future fishery management decisions, and would therefore, be socially and biologically beneficial.
-[Note: The no action is what has been implemented through Amendment

-15B.
-The final rule (74 FR 58902) for Amendment 15B states: "This final rule, for South Atlantic snapper grouper, requires a private recreational vessel that fishes in the exclusive economic zone (EEZ), if selected by NMFS, to maintain and submit fishing records; requires a vessel that fishes in the EEZ, if selected by NMFS, to carry an observer and install an electronic logbook (ELB) and/or video monitoring equipment provided by NMFS." | However, each of the alternatives do differ in the amount and quality of data collected from the for-hire sector.
-Administratively, each of the alternatives to improve fisheries statistics in the for-hire sector would incur negative impacts to greater or lesser degrees relative to one another.
-Alternative 2 would require all federally permitted for-hire snapper grouper vessels to report electronically; whereas, Alternative 3 would only require a random subset of federally permitted for-hire vessels to report electronically.
-The amount of data gathered under Alternative 2 would be greater than under Alternative 3; however, it may not be necessary to require every vessel report electronically if the subset of sector permittees is large enough to vield statistically significant data.
+However, each of the alternatives do differ in the amount and quality of data collected from the for-hire sector.
+Administratively, each of the alternatives to improve fisheries statistics in the for-hire sector could result in negative impacts to greater or lesser degrees relative to one another.
+Alternative 2 would require all federally permitted for-hire snapper-grouper vessels to report electronically; whereas, Alternative 3 would only require a random subset of federally permitted for-hire vessels to report electronically.
+The amount of data gathered under Alternative 2 would be greater than under Alternative 3; however, it may not be necessary to require every vessel report electronically if the subset of sector permittees is large enough to yield statistically significant data.
 Therefore, Alternative 2 may incur greater economic and administrative hardship than is necessary to improve the current data collection regime.

 Alternative 4 would be the least intrusive, and most cost effective means of gathering discard information.
 However, it would not collect the amount or quality of information as Alternatives 2 or 3, and would likely not contribute greatly to improving the current data collection program.
 Alternative 4 would be most effective if combined with Alternatives 2 or 3.

 Table 2-8.
-Summary of effects of Action 7.2 alternatives under consideration.
+Summary of effects of Action 9.2 alternatives under consideration.

 Alternatives

 Alternative 1.
 (No Action).
 Alternative 2.
 Preferred.
 Alternative 3.
 Alternative 4

 Biological - + + +

 Economic + - - -

 Social - + + +

-Administrati ve + - - -
+Administrative + - - -